Bioconductor/bioconductor.org/content/help/newsletters/2016_January.md

 The Guide describes in detail how the design matrix can be formulated in different ways to answer the same question and explains how the different parametrizations affect interpretation of the results.
-The approaches recommended by the limma authors can typically be applied to other _Bioconductor_ packages as well.
+The approaches recommended by the limma authors can be applied to other _Bioconductor_ packages as well.

 ### Advanced designs

-Then there are some very complicated designs with myriad technical and biological factors, where the investigator has many comparisons to make and not a solid sense how to make them.
+Then there are some very complicated designs with many technical and biological factors, where the investigator has many comparisons to make and not a solid sense how to make them.
 In these cases I highly recommend, for people who find themselves not knowing what